pbrune1973/qwics/README.md

 an environment to execute transactional COBOL programs written for traditional mainframe transaction processing monitors (TPM) without these as part of any Java EE-complient appliaction server.

-Copyright (C) 2018 by Philipp Brune  Email: Philipp.Brune@hs-neu-ulm.de
+Copyright (C) 2018 by Philipp Brune  Email: Philipp.Brune@qwics.org

 QWICS is free software, licensed either under the terms of the GNU General Public License or the GNU Lesser General Public License (see respectivesource fiules for details), both as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
 You should have received a copy of both licenses along with this project.
 If not, see <http://www.gnu.org/licenses/>.